The-OpenROAD-Project/OpenRCX/README.md

 effects.
 This command generates a .def file.

 The `cnt` command determines the number of wires in each pattern, the default values is 5.
-Use `len` command to change the wire length in the pattern. `over`, `diag`, and `all` commands specify which pattern to generate.
+Use `len` command to change the wire length in the pattern. `all` option is used to  specify all diffrent pattern geometries (over, under, over_under, and digonal).
+The option `all` is required.

-The `w_list` and `s_list` commands specify the lists of wire width and wire spacings on the RC table (Extraction Rules file).
+The `s_list` option specifies the lists of wire spacing multipliers from the minimum spacing defined in the LEF.
+The list will be the input index on the OpenRCX RC table (Extraction Rules file).

-This command is specifically intended for the Extraction Rules file generation.
+This command is specifically intended for the Extraction Rules file generation only.

 ```
 bench_verilog
-    [filename]                    the input verilog filename
+    [filename]                    the output verilog filename
 ```

 `bench_verilog` is used after the `bench_wires` command.
 This command generates